One afternoon in 2008, Janice Howe—a Dakota Indian—waited at the bus stop for her grandchildren to come home from school. They never arrived.

 There is some good news in all of this—we can do something about it!
 The Lakota People's Law Project is waging a comprehensive campaign to win the return of more than 2,200 Lakota, Dakota, and Nakota children illegally taken from their families.
 The effort combines three major initiatives:

 - The Lakota Children Legal Action Fund supports our research, investigative, and legal work.
-Currently, we are compiling court-admissible evidence and preparing a federal civil lawsuit on behalf of tribes and families whose rights have been violated.
+Currently, we are compiling court-admissible evidence and preparing a federal civil lawsuit on behalf of tribes and families whose legal and human rights have been violated by the state.

 - The ICWA Amendment Initiative is a grassroots organizing and lobbying effort to fix the flaws in the Indian Child Welfare Act which hinder Native American families from enforcing their rights.